Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Evaluation

 \subsection{Practitioner Feedback on Decision Models}

-We discuss below practitioners' assessments of the proposed decision models.
+Below, we discuss practitioners’ assessments of the proposed decision models.
 This includes their familiarity with the patterns and strategies, the perceived understandability and ease of use, the correctness and sufficiency of the decision models in supporting architectural decisions, and suggestions for improvement.
+The evaluation is reported at the decision-model level, as the 62 consolidated architecture patterns and strategies are organized into six design areas.
+To retain pattern-level insight, participants were also asked: ``\textit{Which of the following architecture patterns or strategies have you implemented in your quantum software systems for each decision model?}''.
+However, reporting fully disaggregated quantitative results at the individual-pattern level was not feasible due to the large number of patterns and strategies (62 in total), as it would significantly increase analysis complexity, impose a substantial burden on the participants during interviews, and make it difficult to maintain a manageable interview duration.
+Therefore, the evaluation in this study was designed to assess the overall usefulness and applicability of the proposed decision models, rather than to validate each individual architecture pattern or strategy separately.
 The results reflect both the strengths and areas for potential refinement across the six decision models presented in Section \ref{DecisionModelsSection}.